warhazzard/project-premium-coffeeshop-location/README.md

 #### Locating High-Income Areas

 **Objective:**
-Identify high-income areas for our store.
+&emsp; Identify high-income areas for our store.

 **Tool:**
-ArcGIS Pro (`Moran’s I, Getis-Ord General G`)
+&emsp; ArcGIS Pro (`Moran’s I, Getis-Ord General G`)

 **Output:**
-Identify spatial autocorrelation of Income
+&emsp; Identify spatial autocorrelation of Income

-- Identifying threshold distance for global Moran's I
-- Estimating spatial weights table based on the previously estimated distance to be used in cluster and outlier analysis to identify local income clusters and hotspots
-- Examining if local clusters and outliers exist, and if so, where are they? - using local Moran's I
-- Finally, identify income hotspots and coldspots using the local Getis-Ord G∗
+**Notes:**
+&emsp; To explore spatial patterns in income distribution, a series of spatial statistical analyses were conducted.

+First, a threshold distance was identified for calculating Global Moran’s I, which provided insight into the overall spatial autocorrelation of income levels across the city.
+Using this distance, a spatial weights matrix was created to serve as the foundation for further local analyses.

+Next, Local Moran’s I was applied to detect the presence of income-based clusters and outliers.
+This helped answer the key question: Are there localized clusters or anomalies in income distribution, and where are they located?

+Finally, Local Getis-Ord G* analysis was performed to pinpoint statistically significant income hotspots and coldspots, offering a clear visual of areas with concentrated high or low income levels.

 <p align="center">
     <img src="https://github.com/warhazzard/project-premium-coffeeshop-location/blob/main/outputs-images/3_spatial_autocorrelation/1_moranI-global.jpg?raw=true">